chocolate vine

 Sunlight Requirement

 Due to its crawling and climbing nature, this vine can easily survive on its own everywhere.
 It does not require much attention and maintenance and grows vastly.
-As a versatile vine, it can grow in exposure to full sunlight, partial and full shade.
-However, partial shade is where its growth can be optimized.
+As a versatile vine, it can grow in exposure to full sunlight, partial shade, and full shade.
+However, partial shade is where its spring growth can be optimized, and delicate flowers tend to flourish in this humid and warm spot.

 Water Requirement

-Akebia grows best when planted in soil that is moist but has good drainage under partial shade.
-Besides, it developed a resistance to a wide range of conditions such as drought and frost.
+These rich purplish brown blooms grow best when planted in soil that is moist but has good drainage under partial shade.
+Besides, it developed a resistance to a wide range of conditions such as drought, frost, and harsh winter weather.

 Fertilizer Application